cehbrecht/cp4cds-presentation-at-knmi-feb-2018/README.md

 ## Requirements

 * You need a LaTeX installation, for example [MikTeX](https://miktex.org/)
-* Poster is using the [Beamer](https://github.com/josephwright/beamer) LaTeX package.
+* It is using the [Beamer](https://github.com/josephwright/beamer) LaTeX package.
 It is already part of the sources.